-- 17. Organisations should recognise that their employees are a significant part of their financial assets. - 18.
-Open-structured 45 minute interviews are the best method to identify suitable employees. - 19.
-The rise in the female workforce in the European Community is a positive trend. - 20.
-Graphology is a good predictor of future fob performance. - 21.
-In the future, the number of people in employable age groups will decline. - 22.
+Question 17.
+Organizations should recognize that their employees are a significant part of their financial assets.

+Question 18.
+Open-structured 45 minute interviews are the best method to identify suitable employees.

+Question 19.
+The rise in the female workforce in the European Community is a positive trend.

+Question 20.
+Graphology is a good predictor of future job performance.

+Question 21.
+In the future, the number of people in employable age groups will decline.

+Question 22.
 In 2020, the percentage of the population under 20 will be smaller than now.

+Questions 23 - 25

 Complete the notes below with words taken from Reading Passage 2.
 Use NO MORE THAN ONE or TWO WORDS for each answer.
+Write your answers in boxes 23-25 on your answer sheet.